dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 * the basename of the primary HTML file
 * the basename of the primary CSS file

-You should also follow these conventions.
+You should also follow these conventions when creating applications outside of Dart Editor.

 {% comment %}
 ##9-dart finish {#9-dart-finish}